Thaerious/Leagueinator-App/Printer/Doc/readme.md

 When the style sheet property "overflow" is set to "paged" all child elements that do no fit within the content box of the parent get printed on the next page.
 Styling acts as if only the elements on the given page are in the parent.

+The root element is always drawn, because overflow effects child elements.
+Each page will be assigned at least one element even if it overflows.